 It is a requirement of the Code that the Board should state its reasons if it determines that a director is independent notwithstanding the existence of an Associated Relationship.
-After taking into consideration the views of the NC, and the Board's review which determined that none of these Directors has any Associated Relationships and that none of the circumstances stated in Rule 210(5)(d)(i), (ii) or (iii) of the Listing Rules apply to any of these Directors, the Board considers each of these Directors to be an Independent Director.
-Neither Mr Khor Thiam Beng, Mr Michael Grenville Gray nor Mr Goh Chung Meng took part in the review of his own independence.
+After taking into consideration the views of the NC, and the Board's review which determined that neither Mr Michael Grenville Gray nor Mr Goh Chung Meng has any Associated Relationships and that none of the circumstances stated in Rule 210(5)(d)(i), (ii) or (iv) of the Listing Rules apply to any of these Directors (in view of the Transitional Period), the Board considers each of these Directors to be an Independent Director.
+Neither Mr Michael Grenville Gray nor Mr Goh Chung Meng took part in the review of his own independence.